-Some states/provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state/province to province.
-To know what your legal rights are in your state/province, consult your local or state/provincial consumer affairs office or your state's Attorney General.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
+To know what your legal rights are in your state, consult your local or state consumer affairs office or your state's Attorney General.

+Warrantor: RCA Appliances

-Warrantor-In the United States: General Electric Company If further help is needed concerning this warranty, write: Manager, Consumer Affairs, GE Appliances, Louisville, KY 40225
+If further help is needed concerning this warranty, write: Manager-Consumer Affairs RCA Appliances Appliance Park Louisville, KY 40225